Australian Music Foundation

 Since 1975, the Australian Music Foundation has helped nearly 300 awardees.

-Some of our previous awardees have included Violinist Emily Sun (2015 awardee) who has gone on to win the 2018 ABC Young Performers Award in Sydney, and soprano Lauren Fagan recently appeared as Gretel in Hansel and Gretel at the ROH, Covent Garden and represented Australia in the 2019 Cardiff Singer of the World.
-Soprano Samantha Clarke made her Opera Australia debut in January 2024, as Violetta in La Traviata.
-Waynne Kwon joined the London Philharmonic Orchestra (LPO) as Sub-Principal Cello in March 2024.
-Other distinguished Alumni include baritone Peter Coleman-Wright, pianist Jayson Gillham, conductor Jessica Cottis, saxophonist Amy Dickson and guitarist Craig Ogden.
+Some of our past awardees have gone on to achieve remarkable success on the world stage.
+Violinist Emily Sun (2015 awardee) won the 2018 ABC Young Performer of the Year in Sydney, while soprano Lauren Fagan has appeared as Gretel in Hansel and Gretel at the Royal Opera House, Covent Garden, and represented Australia at the 2019 Cardiff Singer of the World.
+Soprano Samantha Clarke made her Opera Australia debut in January 2024 as Violetta in La Traviata.
+Cellist Waynne Kwon was appointed Sub-Principal Cello of the London Philharmonic Orchestra in March 2024.
+Soprano Alexandra Flood (2015 awardee) has since built a dynamic international career across Europe and Australia.

 Announcing our 2025 Classical Awards